Female dog desexing in Melbourne

 Risks and complications of desexing female dogs

 Like any major surgery, there are some risks associated with desexing your female dog.
 These can include bleeding, infection, and adverse reactions to anesthesia.
 However, the risks associated with desexing are relatively low, and the benefits to your dog’s health and well-being are significant.
+We minimise all of these risks by only performing the procedure laparoscopically.

 Female dog desexing costs